-- The curriculum guide must be a published document that has been approved by the proper authority at the school. - ii.
+- i.
+The curriculum guide must be a published document that has been approved by the proper authority at the school. - ii.
 Curriculum materials should be detailed enough to guide classroom instruction.
 This is most often accomplished through the inclusion of objectives, though not excessively. - iii.
 Good discussion questions are part of the written curriculum. - iv.
-A documented sequence over time is necessary to create pacing for teachers within the curriculum.
+A documented sequence over time is necessary to create pacing for teachers within the curriculum. - v.

-- v.
 The objective of a lesson includes virtue development as well as knowledge and skill development.
-"The student will know" and "The student will be able to" are not the only, or even the primary, purpose of education. - c.
+"The student will know" and "The student will be able to" are not the only, or even the primary, purpose of education. - e.
 Documentation should include: - i.
 Curriculum guides for grammar and secondary school - ii.
 A document that shows all courses taught in the grammar and secondary schools - iii.
-One example of how the written curriculum for a particular course is designed to fulfill a part of the vision for graduating students - E.4.
-Academic Program Requirements: The academic program must require the following for all students: - E.4.A Phonics: For all schools in their elementary academic program, instruction in reading through use of phonics - a.
+One example of how the written curriculum for a particular course is designed to fulfill a part of the vision for graduating students

+E.4.
+Academic Program Requirements: The academic program must require the following for all students:

+- E.4.A Phonics: For all schools in their elementary academic program, instruction in reading through use of phonics - a.
 Principle: Teaching children how to pronounce new words is essential to developing reading skills.
 "English is a phonetic language, which a child can quickly learn to read if he or she is taught the sounds of the various letters or combinations of letters" (Wilson, Recovering the Lost Tools of Learning, p.
 31).
 "Phonics involves matching the sounds of spoken English with individual letters or groups of letters.
 For example, the sound k can be spelled as c, k, ck or ch.
 Teaching children to blend the sounds of letters together helps them decode unfamiliar or unknown words by sounding them out.
 For example, when a child is taught the sounds for the letters t, p, a and s, they can start to build up the words: "tap", "taps", "pat", "pats" and "sat" (National Literacy Trust).

 - i.
 A phonics-based reading curriculum in K, 1st, and 2nd.
 However, some "sight words" consistent with phonics pedagogy are expected - ii.
-The absence of whole-word-based pedagogy in grammar school - c.
-Documentation: - i.
-Provide notes that identify the sections in the grammar curriculum guide that includes phonics instruction. - E.4.B Latin or Greek: At least four years of Latin or Greek instruction, with at least two years in the secondary (i.e., after sixth grade), - Note: A year is generally understood to be 120 hours of class time with an instructor over the course of an academic year, i.e., a Carnegie unit. - a.
+The absence of whole-word-based pedagogy in grammar school - e.
+Documentation:

+E.4.B Latin or Greek: At least four years of Latin or Greek instruction, with at least two years in the secondary (i.e., after sixth grade), a.
 Principle: For membership, ACCS requires that a school teach at least two years of Latin or ancient Greek.
 Because ACCS accreditation has a higher bar than membership, accredited schools must require a minimum of four years of either language, with at least two of those years after the sixth grade.
 Teaching these languages also helps students develop their writing skills and facilitates their participation in the "great conversation" of Western civilization.